DouscheSois/theE-Commerce-101/README.md

 <hr />

 <h3>Summary</h3>
 I built this app because I wanted to try my hands out and create the frontend of an e-commerce site.
 I enjoyed building this app because I've never built anything of the sort.
 I am looking forward to the challenge in building a full stack e-commerce store.
-For now, I am satisfied with this project becuase it helped me solified my skills using React hooks and the context API.
+For now, I am satisfied with this project because it helped me understand more about using React hooks and the context API.

 <h3>Author</h3>